hamidgholami/accp-cheatsheet/README.md

 	- Inexpensive
 - Types of Reserved Instance(RI):
 	- **Standard RIs**: These provide the **most significant discount** (up to 75% off On-Demand) and are best suited for **steady-state** usage.
 	- **Convertible RIs**: These provide a discount (up to 54% off On-Demand) and the <ins>capability to change</ins> the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value.
 Like Standard RIs, Convertible RIs are best suited for steady-state usage.
 	- **Scheduled RIs**: These are available to launch within the time windows you reserve.
 This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a **fraction of a day, a week, or a month**.
 	- Payment options for reserverd instances include All Upfront, Partial Upfront, and NoUpfront.
-- With EC2 you are billed either by the **second**, for some Linux instances or by **hour**
+- With EC2 you are billed either by the **second**, for some Linux instances or by **hour**.
-- with "**Inter-Region VPC Peering**" a company can connect their EC2 instances in <ins>*one region*</ins> with EC2 instances in <ins>*another region*</ins> using **private IP** addresses
+- with "**Inter-Region VPC Peering**" a company can connect their EC2 instances in <ins>*one region*</ins> with EC2 instances in <ins>*another region*</ins> using **private IP** addresses.

 ### AWS pricing policies
 - pay-as-you-go